 Dearborn Truck Plant has announced a re-tooling shutdown Aug.
-25 – Sept.
-21, 2014.
+25 – mid-November, 2014.
 Ford will be installing new robotics and tools to prepare for the all new 2015 F-150 truck.
 Due to this heavy construction, access will be restricted and the public tours will be closed from Aug.
-25 – Sept.
-21.
+25 – mid-November.

-Our tour intends to reopen Sept.
-22 to provide a unique look at the pre-production launch activities in the plant.
-Production tests in late September, October and early November will be extremely limited.
+Our tour intends to reopen in mid-November to provide a unique look at the pre-production launch activities in the plant.
+Production tests in November will be extremely limited.
 Production disruptions and further tooling changes will mean that trucks are not being built on a regular basis during this pre-production time.
 Ford will be focused on training staff and perfecting the new build processes to prepare for the late 4th quarter launch of the incredibly innovative F-150.
 Production schedules will be updated as they are announced by Ford.

 Ford Rouge Factory Tour is a self-guided five-part experience that includes: Legacy Theater, Art of Manufacturing Theater, Observation Deck, Dearborn Truck Plant and the Legacy Gallery.
 Theater seating is limited to 79 guests per show; shows run continuously until 4:00 PM and are seated on a first come first serve basis.